Harleencoder/Harleencoder.github.io/my-experience/read.md

 Students who interacted and spoke up received chocolates.
 In the end, I missed out on chocolates but gained countless lessons, some the hard way.
 I resolved never to miss an opportunity again.

 ## **Day 2**
+On our second day Dr. Arvind Dhingra sir addressed us and  explained

+# **Types of membership**

+- Member
+- Active Member
+- Executive Member
+- Officer Bearer

+ # **Two Types of Societies**

+ - National level associated
+ - Department level associated

+ # **Sir  also gave us formula of success:-**

+ ** 3Ps of success**
+- Passion
+- Persistence
+- Patience

+-  Dr.Parminder sir also addressed us He  explained some scholorship schemes
+- Dr.H.S Rai sir addressed us.
+He  is controller of examinations and told us that Principle in Software development is *DRY(DON’T REPEAT YOYRSELF)*.
+- Dr H.S Rai sir also told us to do ** POWER SEARCHING COURSE BY GOOGLE** which will help us to search more Quickly and Accurately.

+  ## **Day 3**